THE WELCOME CIRCLE

 Lastly, in closing the Welcome Circle, all present are invited to share one word or phrase to express what they will take with them, their appreciation, and gratitude.
 These are offered randomly until silence returns and the Circle is considered closed signified by the ringing of a bell and the blowing out of the candle.

 Duration.
-The Welcome Circle will last one and a half to two hours.
+The Welcome Circle will last one to two hours.
 Leaders will split the group in half for the sharing time, each leading one group, if there appears to be significantly more sharing than can be managed in this single hour.
 Typically, it is best to split groups larger than 18 in half.

 Apparent Conflict/Lack of Closure/Need for Relationship Building or Repair/Solidarity